 If you're interested in this option for yourself, you may want to explore pre-planning your final arrangements.
 Water cremation tends to cost a little more than traditional cremation.
 (For example, see this 2023 NPR interview on water cremation in which one funeral home prices its water cremation service at $1,000 more than traditional cremation.)

 Most bodies are buried in established cemeteries, but burial on private property may be possible in Oregon.
 Oregon law states that you may establish a cemetery if you:

 In Oregon, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.